amandreasen/OCaml-Pacman/README.md

 ## Authors and Acknowledgements
 Authors of this project:
-Amanda Andreasen
+Amanda Andreasen,
-Rochelle Kris
+Rochelle Kris,
-Akshaya Raghavan
+Akshaya Raghavan,